Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Challenges in Coordinating GenAI into Collaborative Newswork (RQ2)

+In short, participants’ motivations for coordinatingg GenAI into collaborative newswork stemmed from a combination of individual burdens, hidden coordination work, perceived organizational risks, concerns about fairness, and the need for shared norms.

-\section{Findings: Challenges in Integrating GenAI into Collaborative Newsroom Routines (RQ2)}
+\section{Findings: Challenges in Coordinating GenAI into Collaborative Newswork (RQ2)}

 In the \autoref{routine}, we demonstrated that the current use of GenAI in newsrooms is highly individualized.
 Journalists engage with GenAI tools in personal, often private ways, with limited visibility into how their colleagues are using similar technologies.
-This fragmented usage stands in sharp contrast to the collaborative nature of journalistic work, which typically relies on shared routines, editorial review, and team-based production.
-In this section, we investigate why establishing collaborative GenAI routines has proven especially difficult in newsroom settings.
+This fragmented usage stands in sharp contrast to the collaborative nature of journalistic work, which typically relies on shared norms, editorial review, and team-based production.
+In this section, we investigate why current Chinese newsrooms not yet developed mechanisms to coordinate.
 It is important to clarify that our findings focus only on traditional newswork and do not extend to journalist-technical companies or journalists-AI engineers partnerships.
-This is because the technical teams or companies building GenAI tools do not participate in the day-to-day newswork.

-These challenges in integrating GenAI into collaborative newsroom routines can be broadly grouped into two interrelated domains: structural and cultural.
+These challenges in coordinating GenAI into collaborative newswork can be broadly grouped into two interrelated domains: structural and cultural.
 Structurally, many newsrooms lack formal coordination mechanisms for GenAI usage, making it difficult to establish shared visibility or accountability across team members (\autoref{stru}).
 Culturally, journalists often regard their GenAI use as private, experimental, or even stigmatized, leading to reluctance in disclosing their practices or outputs to peers and supervisors (\autoref{Culture}).